featbit/featbit-java-sdk/README.md

 FBClient client = new FBClientImp(envSecret, config);
 if(client.isInitialized()){
-    // do whatever is appropriate
+    // the client is ready
 }
 ```